-2019 is here, and that can mean only one thing – it’s time to start those New Year’s resolutions.
-But instead of swearing off chocolate, why not try a different kind of goal this year.
-Yes, that’s right, we’re talking about starting some New Year skin care resolutions.
-How did you guess?
+2021 is here, and that can mean only one thing – it’s time to start those New Year’s resolutions.
+But instead of swearing off chocolate, why not try a different kind of goal this year?
+One that isn’t about banishing what you love from your life, and instead about taking care of yourself a little more.
+What better place to start than with some New Year skincare resolutions.

 Having clear, blemish-free skin is something that we would all love.
 It’s undeniable.
-Yet often it can feel like “the chosen ones” have all the luck of great genetics, while others of us struggle to find products that suit our skin.
-But never fear, help is at hand.
-Just by taking up a few good skin care habits, those of us with problem-prone skin can wave goodbye to our skincare woes.
+Yet often it can feel like “the chosen ones” have all the luck of great genetics, while the rest of us struggle to find products that suit our skin.
+But there is help at hand.
+Just by taking up a few good skincare habits, we can gradually wave goodbye to our skincare woes.

 Out with the old

-In the spirit of renovating your skincare, while you're throwing away old beauty products, have a look at the ones in date – they could contain ingredients that you should avoid.
-Products that contain ingredients such as parabens, sodium lauryl sulfateare (SLS), butylated hydroxyanisole (BHA), and retinol should be removed from your bathroom never to be seen again.
-Gurl bye.
+In the spirit of overhauling your skincare, have a look at the products still in date – they could contain ingredients that you might want to avoid.
+Products that contain ingredients such as parabens, sodium lauryl sulfate (SLS), butylated hydroxyanisole (BHA), and retinol should be removed from your bathroom never to be seen again.

-With all the old and furry products removed from your possession, you’ll need to do a bit of a restock.
-To guarantee that you won’t be stocking up your beauty bag with more products that use chemicals and plastics, why not make the switch to natural, organic beauty instead.
+With all the old and furry products removed (and recycled where possible) from your possession, you’ll need to do a bit of a restock.
+To guarantee that you won’t be filling up your beauty bag with more products that use chemicals and plastic, why not make the switch to natural, organic beauty instead?